YossiSaadi/todo/.swm/auto-sync-magic.jyomo.sw.md

 ## What happens when your code changes?

-When your code changes, your documentation needs to be updated.
+When your code changes, Swimm determines if it’s a minor or major change, and your doc is updated.

 <br/>